louvrmat000/Portfolio/Personal project portfolio.md

 #### Livestock ####

-Today there are about 1.5 billion cows on earth who breathe 60 times per minute.
+Today there are about 1.5 billion cows on Earth who breathe 60 times per minute.
 60 (breathing rate of cows) / 20 (breathing rate of humans) = 3.
 Since there is half tree per human: 0.5 (tree per human) x 1.25 (increase of breathing rate between cows and humans) = 1.5 (tree per cow).
-1,500,000,000 (number of cows) x 1.5 (tree per cow) = 2,250,000,000 or 2.25 billion trees (for every cow on earth).
+1,500,000,000 (number of cows) x 1.5 (tree per cow) = 2,250,000,000 or 2.25 billion trees (for every cow on Earth).

 https://www.quora.com/How-many-cows-are-there-in-the-world

 www.coolcows.com.au/go-on-alert/cow-breathing-rate.htm

 There are about 2 billion pigs who breathe 15 times per minute.
 15 (breathing rate of pigs) / 20 (breathing rate of humans) = 0.75.
 Since there is half tree per human: 0.5 (tree per human) x 0.75 (increase of breathing rate between pigs and humans) = 0.375 (tree per pig).
-2,000,000,000 (number of pigs) x 0.375 (tree per pig) = 750,000,000 or 750 million trees (for every pig on earth).
+2,000,000,000 (number of pigs) x 0.375 (tree per pig) = 750,000,000 or 750 million trees (for every pig on Earth).

 www.animalethics.org.uk/i-ch7-3-pigs.html

 https://articles.extension.org/pages/55505/what-is-the-normal-heart-and-repiratory-rate-for-pigs

-There are about 19 billion chickens on earth who breathe 21 times per minute.
+There are about 19 billion chickens on Earth who breathe 21 times per minute.
 21 (breathing rate of chickens) / 20 (breathing rate of humans) = 1.05.
 Since there is half tree per human: 0.5 (tree per human) x 1.05 (increase of breathing rate between chickens and humans) = 0.525 (tree per chicken).
-19,000,000,000 (number of chickens) x 0.525 (tree per chicken) = 9,975,000,000 or 9.975 billion trees (for every chicken on earth).
+19,000,000,000 (number of chickens) x 0.525 (tree per chicken) = 9,975,000,000 or 9.975 billion trees (for every chicken on Earth).

 https://www.worldatlas.com/articles/how-many-chickens-are-there-in-the-world.html

 https://www.animallaw.info/article/brief-summary-biology-and-behavior-chicken

 There are about 1 billion sheeps in the world who breath at a rate of 20 breaths per minute.
-Since sheep's breathing rate is the same as humans the tree to sheep ratio is 0.5 so 1,000,000,000 x 0.5 = 500,000,000 or 500 million tree (for every sheep on earth).
+Since sheep's breathing rate is the same as humans the tree to sheep ratio is 0.5 so 1,000,000,000 x 0.5 = 500,000,000 or 500 million tree (for every sheep on Earth).

 https://www.quora.com/How-many-sheep-are-there-in-the-world

 https://www.valleyvet.com/Library/dr-hickman-assessing-horse-vital-signs.html

 There are about 16 million camels (and dromedaries) who each breathe about 50 times per minute.
 50 (breathing rate of camels) / 20 (breathing rate of humans) = 2.5.
 Since there is half tree per human: 0.5 (tree per human) x 2.5 (increase of breathing rate between camels and humans) = 1.25 (tree per camel).
-16,000,000 (number of camels) x 1.25 (tree per camel) = 20,000,000 or 20 million trees (for every camel on earth).
+16,000,000 (number of camels) x 1.25 (tree per camel) = 20,000,000 or 20 million trees (for every camel on Earth).

 https://wonderopolis.org/wonder/what-is-a-dromedary